Gregory Hayes (cricketer)

 Gregory Hayes (born 6 November 1955) is a South African former cricketer.
 He played in 55 first-class and 20 List A matches for Border from 1974/75 to 1987/88.

+Hayes is from Queenstown, South Africa.
+He was awarded the President’s award by former President Thabo Mbeki for his contribution to cricket development.
+He was also a part of the Dr Krish Mackerdhuj Cricket Academy at the University of Fort Hare.